 WHAT IS THE ALLIANCE FOR DIGNIFIED FOOD SUPPORT?

-The Alliance for Dignified Food Support is a coalition of community food organisers, local food partnerships, academics, and activists committed to integrating dignity into food support provision.
+Founded in 2022, the Alliance for Dignified Food Support is a coalition of community food organisers, local food partnerships, academics, and activists committed to placing dignity at the heart of food support provision.

 DIGNITY PRINCIPLES